ShouryaDimri/Spotty/DEPLOYMENT.md

 ## 🧪 Testing Your Deployment

-1. Visit your frontend URL
+1. Visit your frontend URL: https://spotty-kohl.vercel.app
 2. Try signing in with Clerk
 3. Test music playback functionality
 4. Verify admin functionality (if using admin email)